Harlequln/C1M09X-Advanced_Lane_Lines_finding/README.md

     return ylw_mask
 ```

-The threshold boundaries of each channel were tuned to keep only the yellow color.
+The thresholds of each channel were tuned to preserve only the yellow color.
 ![alt text][image4]
 ![alt text][image5]
 ![alt text][image6]

 ### The sobel feature
 The sobel feature creates a binary mask by determining and thresholding the sobel
 magnitude on the saturation and lightness channels of the HLS color space.
-Subsequently
+A morphological
-an morphological closing operation is performed on the binary mask.
+closure operation is then performed on the binary mask.

 ```python
 def sobel_feature(rgb_image, thresh_min=20, thresh_max=255, ksize=9, iterations=5):